 Native Women's Association of Canada — Matrimonial Real Property — Information on matrimonial real property

-Family Law in BC website — Making an agreement after you separate — A fact sheet on making agreements
+Family Law in BC website — Making an agreement after you separate — Information about making agreements

-Family Law in BC website — Who can help you reach an agreement — A fact sheet letting you know what your options are for getting help with agreements
+Family Law in BC website — Who can help you reach an agreement? — Information about letting you know what your options are for getting help with agreements

-Family Law in BC website — How to write your own separation agreement — A step-by-step guide to writing an agreement
+Family Law in BC website — Write your own separation agreement — A step-by-step guide to writing an agreement